KevinJChen/MCSemanticSegmentation/docs/final.md

 ### Our Best Model: DeepLabV3

 For our semantic segmentation problem, we used a neural network following the DeepLabv3 architecture pre trained on resnet 101 as our model of choice with a focal loss function.

-#### Predicted Image

 <div style="text-align:center"><img src="./images/016.png" width="400"/> </div>